-(The processed output of the internal FX does not come out of this output, but is added internally to the main mix.)
+(The processed output of the internal FX does not come out of this output, but is added internally to the main mix or monitor mix.)

-The overall output level may be adjusted with the master FX knob.
+The overall output level may be adjusted with the aux master FX knob.
 (This knob also affects the level going into the internal FX.)

-The output is "post-fader," so any changes to the channel level knobs will also affect the level going to the external processor.
+The output is "post-fader," so any changes to the channel faders will also affect the level going to the external processor.